 Ekzo is inspired by the exotic naturally beautiful locations on Earth, and it is their mission to capture these elements and recreate them in clothing.
 This San Diego based brand uses 100% natural fibers in all of their clothing and accessories.
 The linen hemp button-down is where classic meets casual.
 It has a breathable look and feel and gets softer with every wash.
 Ekzo is doing big things, and one of the hemp clothing brands to look out for!

-Organic underwear?
+Organic underwear made from hemp?
 Sign me up!
-WAMA makes organic undergarments made of hemp.
+WAMA makes sustainable, organic undergarments made of hemp.
 Why?
 Because hemp is naturally anti-bacterial, anti-odor, super comfortable, breathable, and only gets softer with age.
+Which makes hemp clothing and underwear a long-term sartorial investment.
 Our favorite underwear is their hemp boxers.
 We love to feel free and breezy, and these boxers do just that!
-They are made of a hemp/cotton blend, have some stretch, and guarantee you won’t even remember you’re wearing them!
+They are made of a hemp/cotton blend using eco-friendly manufacturing practices, have some stretch, and guarantee you won’t even remember you’re wearing them!

-Taylor stitch builds clothing for the long haul!
+Taylor stitch builds hemp clothing for the long haul!
 They like to say you wear them in, not out.
 The best part is that all of their partners are aligned with their mission, and are all striving to be leaders in the sustainability movement.
 It is their mission to be kind to the Earth while making long-lasting, durable clothing.
-Our favorite hemp shirt that they make is The Jack in dusty blue.
-It’s a classic-looking button-down that deserves to be in your rotation every week.
+Our favorite hemp fashion staple?
+The Jack in dusty blue.
+It’s a sustainable classic-looking button-down that deserves to be in your rotation every week.
 It has a hemp cotton blend that allows it to have a durable yet comfortable fit.

 Jungmaven is one of the lead hemp clothing brands in the industry, and we know why.
-Jungmaven does hemp really really well.
-They know that by making clothes out of hemp instead of other materials, they are doing so much good for the world.
-One of our favorites is their Ojo Hemp Denim shirt.
+Jungmaven does hemp really really well though ethical business practices.
+They know that by making clothing out of hemp instead of other materials, they are doing so much good for the world.
+One of our favorite hemp fashion basics is their Ojo Hemp Denim shirt.
 It’s a soft yet rugged-looking jacket and, in our opinion, definitely a closet essential.
 Great for layering or wearing it alone.